iotaledger/wasp/tools/fairroulette/README.md

 1. Install `goshimmer` command: `go install` in the Goshimmer directory

-2. Install the `wasp` command: `go install`

-3. Install the `fairroulette` and `waspt` tools:
+2. Install the `wasp`, `fairroulette` and `waspt` commands:

 ```
-go install ./tools/waspt
-go install ./tools/fairroulette
+go install . ./tools/fairroulette ./tools/cluster/waspt
 ```

-4. Start the Wasp cluster in a console:
+3. Start the Wasp cluster in a console:

 ```
 $ cd tools/fairroulette/cluster